leeweihanwickham/Sharp-PQ/README.md

 # Sharp-PQ: Succinct Hash-based Arbitrary-Range Proof

 This is the implementation of Sharp-PQ: Succinct Hash-based Arbitrary-Range Proof.
-It has the following properties:
+It has the following advantages:

-- **Flexibility.** It is a range proof supporting batch processing and arbitrary ranges.
+- **Flexibility.** It is a range proof supporting batch processing, arbitrary-based ranges and arbitrary ranges.
 - **Security.**  It is transparent and plausible post-quantum secure based on interactive oracle proof.
 It is provable secure in the random oracle model.
-- **Performance.** It has poly-logarithmic communication complexity and verifier complexity.
-It only uses Reed-Solomon codes and hash functions without public-key cryptographic operations.
+- **Performance.** It has poly-logarithmic proof size and linear verifier complexity.
+It features non-trvial proof size and verifier complexity for batch proof.

 This repository refers to [libff](https://github.com/scipr-lab/libff) for the framework